Terry Glenn

 Terry Tyree Glenn (July 23, 1974 – November 20, 2017) was an American professional football player who was a wide receiver in the National Football League (NFL) for the New England Patriots, Green Bay Packers, and Dallas Cowboys.
-He was drafted by the New England Patriots seventh overall in the 1996 NFL Draft.
-He played college football for the Ohio State Buckeyes.
+He was selected by the New England Patriots seventh overall in the 1996 NFL draft.
+He played college football for the Ohio State Buckeyes, earning consensus All-American honors in 1995.

-Early years
+Early life

 Glenn never knew his father and his family received public assistance.
 When he was 13 years old, his mother was beaten to death by a man she had recently met.
 Glenn was shuttled between relatives until the age of 15, when he was taken in by Charles and Mary Henley, parents of a friend in Columbus, who would serve as his legal guardians.
-The Henley's son (June), also played in the NFL and broke some of Gale Sayers' rushing records at the University of Kansas.
+The Henleys' son (June) also played in the NFL and broke some of Gale Sayers' rushing records at the University of Kansas.